 Youth mental health issues are rising.

-One alarming statistic is that 8% of eighth graders in Seattle Public Schools have attempted suicide.
-We know that poor well-being during childhood is directly linked to physical and mental health issues, substance abuse, and incarceration.
+Children and teens are experiencing unprecedented levels of stress and anxiety today.
+Poor well-being during childhood is directly linked to physical and mental health issues, substance abuse, and incarceration.
 Youth mental health issues and disorders affect children across socio-economic classes, race, environment, and other factors.
-Children and teens are experiencing unprecedented levels of stress and anxiety today.

 Teachers are stressed.

 A recent study from the University of Missouri reported that 93% of elementary school teachers indicate a high degree of stress in their jobs and about 50% of teachers leave the profession within their first five years of teaching.
 Teachers today are expected to do more than teach academic lessons; they support students with emotional and social needs and address challenging behaviors more than ever before.
 The rise in teachers’ stress level directly impacts on students’ wellbeing and academic achievement.

 Mindful Awareness has scientific support as a means to reduce stress, improve attention, boost the immune system, reduce emotional reactivity, and promote a general sense of health and well-being.